Night Walk (novel): Plot

-Tallon escapes and travels across the continent, reaching his secret contact after much difficulty.
-When he has a chance to escape the planet, though, he is delayed by trying to bring a new lover with him.
+Tallon escapes and travels across the continent, reaching his secret contact after much difficulty, and with the help of his love interest Helen Juste.
+When he has a chance to escape the planet, though, he is delayed by trying to bring his lover with him.
 Later, when he does try to depart, he finds that his ship is filled with police.
 Battle ensues, and he seems to be the sole survivor.
 He boards the ship and starts a null-space jump to a random point in the universe.
 Now blind since there isn't anyone in the ship, he must somehow master the intricacies of the "jump stick," a form of jump drive via portals to null-space (a hyperspace parallel universe, through which FTL space travel is achieved).
 However, further trouble arrives in the form of Cherkassky, who also survived the battle for the ship.
 They fight, and Cherkassky is killed.

 Tallon finds a mouse to function as his eyes.
 He solves the mathematical problems concerning null-space travel by discovering that he can also see through the eyes of people in other ships traversing various routes through null-space.
-He gains knowledge of the structure of null-space that will be invaluable to space travelers, since the complexities of null-space had theretofore never been adequately mapped.
+He gains knowledge of the structure of null-space (a Kummer surface) that space travelers will find invaluable.
 He eventually reaches home with his enemy (and some loved ones) dead, but his new knowledge helps bring about greater peace.